ff6347/gestalten-in-code/typography/basiljs/simple-text/index.md

 layout: default
 author: Fabian Morón Zirfas
 title: Simple Text
-tags: [Basil.js, typography, lines, words]
+tags: [Basil.js, typography, lines, words, ]
 permalink: /typography/simple-text/
 summary: Just the basics on how to add text to a page and access lines and words
 archive: simple-text.zip